joseffie/gulp-joseffie-settings/src/svgico/README.md

 This is the folder with the SVG source files.

 Gulp converts these icons into an SVG sprite using the `npm run sprite` script, which must be written to the console.
 If you don't need to use SVG as a sprite, it's better to move them to `src/img`.

+How to use the SVG sprite is described in the README.md at the root of the project.